🚀 See Middesk in action with an instant, self-guided demo

 6. Draft a written version of the CIP that details the above processes

 For business customers, FIs must collect and verify identifying information for not only the business itself, but also all of its ultimate beneficial owners (UBOs) and other leaders.
+Some financial institutions are subject to very specific rules when it comes to CIP in banking.

 Customer Due Diligence (CDD)